pierrebai/dak/any_op/Readme.md

 ## Call Me Up, Call My Op

-We finally reach the function used to dispatch a call.
-There are three versions of the function.
-The only differences between them are if the arguments have already been converted to `std::any` or `std::type_index`.
+We finally reach the function used to dispatch a call: `call<>::op`.
+There are three versions of this function.
+The difference between them is if the arguments have already been converted to `std::any` or `std::type_index`.
 The `call<>::op` function needs to do a few things:

 - Create a selector from the types of its arguments, plus the optional